 One of our strategies is to market unique and innovative products and tools that allow our distributors to distinguish our products, including our ageLOC Galvanic Spa Systems and our Pharmanex BioPhotonic Scanner.
 We do not believe these products are medical devices.
 However, we have faced regulatory inquiries in Japan, South Korea, Indonesia, Taiwan, Singapore, Thailand, Colombia and the United States regarding our Pharmanex BioPhotonic Scanner and/or our ageLOC Galvanic Spa Systems.
 While we have successfully worked with regulators to resolve these matters in some markets, we have not been able to market our ageLOC Galvanic Spa Systems as cosmetic devices in Taiwan, Indonesia, Thailand and Colombia, due to similar regulatory restrictions that have required us to register our ageLOC Galvanic Spa Systems as medical devices.
 There have also been legislative proposals in Singapore and Malaysia relating to the regulation of medical devices that could affect the way we market our ageLOC Galvanic Spa Systems and our Pharmanex BioPhotonic Scanner in these countries.
 In 2011, a shipment of ageLOC Galvanic Spa System II units into the United States was detained upon import pending a classification review by the Food and Drug Administration (the "FDA").
-The matter is still under review and we may elect to limit importation of ageLOC Galvanic Spa Systems must be registered as medical devices could inhibit or restrict our ability to market these products in such market that our ageLOC Galvanic Spa Systems must be registered as medical devices, could inhibit or restrict our ability to market these products in such market until such registration is obtained, which could harm our business.
+The matter is still under review and we may elect to limit importation of ageLOC Galvanic Spa System II units into the United States until this review is complete.
+Any determination by the FDA in the United States or by a regulatory authority in another market that our ageLOC Galvanic Spa Systems must be registered as medical devices could inhibit or restrict our ability to market these products in such market until such registration is obtained, which could harm our business.
 In addition, if our distributors are using these products to make medical claims or perform medical diagnoses or other activities limited to licensed professionals or approved medical devices, it could negatively impact our ability to market or sell these products.
-Regulatory scrutiny of a product could also dampen di
+Regulatory scrutiny of a product